DivyaBasantray/BMW-Worldwide-Sales-Records-2010-2024-/README.md

 ## 🛠️ 3.
 Tech Stack

 ### 🗄️ SQL
-- Used for cleaning, standardizing, and preparing raw data.
+- Used for cleaning, standardizing, and improving the raw data.
 - Removing duplicates and invalid fields.

 ### 🐍 Python (Pandas, Matplotlib, Seaborn)